Jimputinfn/Optimizer/README.md

-Optimizer got massive update its now coded in C# and its open source still.
+Optimizer IS goint to get massive update its going to Be coded in C# and its stilll going to be open source .
 Some of old tweaks are gone but they might come back.
-Install it from releases page: https://github.com/Jimputinfn/Optimizer/releases ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎
+Install The latest version from: https://github.com/Jimputinfn/Optimizer/releases ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎
 What It Does?
 It Clears Temp Files,